AlibabaCloudDocs/hbr/intl.en-US/Back up ECS/Disk backup/Create Disk Backup.md

 # Create Disk Backup

 Hybrid Backup Recovery \(HBR\) is integrated with the Alibaba Cloud snapshot service to provide agentless backup for Elastic Compute Service \(ECS\) instances and disks.
-HBR can create crash-consistent snapshots for all disk categories, including system and data disks.
-You can use these snapshots to back up or restore an entire disk.
+HBR can create crash-consistent backup for all disk categories, including system and data disks.
+You can use these backups to restore an entire disk.

-## Procedure
+## Step 1: Select Disk

+**Note:** When you add an ECS instance and disks, you must make sure that the disks are in the **In Use** or **Unattached** state.
+If the disks are in the In Use state, the ECS instance must be in the **Running** or **Stopped** state.

 1. Log on to the [HBR console](https://hbr.console.aliyun.com/).